stevotron/php-class-Err/README.md

 ##Decoding errors

-The class comes with an error decoder.
+The class includes an error decoding method.
 Once initialised, it can be used like,

 ```php
 $error_name = Err::getName($error_code);